 - Any contact we have had with you such as phone calls, emails and any appointments attended

 - All details relating to any treatment and further care, including all notes and reports relating to your health

 - All Healthcare results such as X-ray, CT or MRI results, blood tests etc.

 - Information received from other people who may care for you such as healthcare professionals e.g. your GP or other treating physicians and/or relatives

-- Any subscriptions or memberships i.e. sports club or trade union membership or payment plan subscription
+- Any subscriptions or memberships i.e. trade union membership or payment plan subscription

 - Education, training, mostly frequently of clinicians such as GPs

 - Employment details, for example for those that work for us either directly or are commissioned by us to provide a service